Pentagon Federal Credit Union

 Generally speaking, personal loans are not tax deductible.
 The same goes for the interest you pay on the money you borrow.

-The interest you pay on a business loan usually qualifies for a tax deduction.
+The interest you pay on a business loan usually does qualify for a tax deduction.

 Exceptions to the Rule